Six Questions to Consider

 3. Has increased supervision and risk management reduced risks?

 The reader may counter and ask, “After ‘The Crisis,’ there was a substantial increase in regulations and supervision and that led to much larger risk management functions.
 Maybe things are different now?”
-It’s possible, and while capital positions at the big banks are much higher than pre-Crisis, but it is also worth noting that the increase in supervision hasn’t been uniform or consistent across banks of all sizes or across presidential administrations, where there has been a whipsaw effect.
+It’s possible, and while capital positions at the big banks are much higher than pre-Crisis, it is also worth noting that the increase in supervision hasn’t been uniform or consistent across banks of all sizes or across presidential administrations.

 By attributing relatively low charge-off rates to increased regulation and more risk management personnel, we might be applying a causal relationship to what may be a mere coincidence or correlation.
 That misattribution could increase losses in a substantial downturn.5